CLAUDINE MEISSNER MBACP Face to Face and Skype

 |Face to face counselling:||Yes|

-I offer appointments on Monday, Thursday & Friday daytime & evening.
+I offer appointments on Monday, Thursday & Friday afternoon & evening.

 Types of client